 Discover offers a convenient same-day decision so you don’t have to wait to find out whether or not your application has been approved.
 You can apply for a personal loan either online or by phone, even if you’re not a current customer.

-Start by entering your desired loan amount and the payment term you’re interested in.
-You can get an estimate of your offered rates at this point, with Discover only completing a soft credit pull.
-Don’t worry about any inquiries showing up on your credit report at this point.
+Start by entering your desired loan amount and the repayment terms you’re interested in.
+You can get an estimate of your offered rates at this point, with Discover only completing a soft credit pull when doing the credit check.

-If you like the rates and terms you receive, you can then formally apply for the loan by entering your basic personal and financial information.
-At that point, a hard check will be performed on your credit report which does have a slight impact on your credit score.
+If you like the interest rates and loan terms you receive, you can then formally apply for the loan by entering your basic personal and financial information.
+At that point, a hard check will be performed which does have a slight impact on your credit scores.

 You may also receive a call from a loan specialist to verify your information and finalize your offer.
 It’s easy to be approved for a Discover personal loan on the same day you apply, as long as your application materials are complete and accurate.

 After you sign the loan agreement, your funds are then transferred to your bank on the next business day.
 However, it might take a little longer to actually receive the money in your account, it just depends on your bank.

 Depending on what day of the week you submit your application and how you want your funds disbursed, the entire process can take as long as seven days to receive your money.